missionpinball/mpf-docs/config/lights.rst

           number: 9-31

 Note that a light must have either ``channels`` or ``number`` defined, but cannot have both.
+See :doc:`/mechs/lights/leds` for more details about how to configure channels for different types of LEDs.
 color_correction_profile:
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Single value, type: ``string``.